-Erarta Museum presents an exhibition by the renowned artist Pyotr Dik whose art amalgamates the beauty of nature with the tragic experiences of Soviet childhood
+Erarta Museum presented an exhibition by the renowned artist Pyotr Dik whose art amalgamates the beauty of nature with the tragic experiences of Soviet childhood

 Pastel on sandpaper